ainzzorl/goodcode/_articles/homebrew-download-strategy.md

   head "https://hg.python.org/cpython", :using => :hg
 ```

-Formulae can also include URLs of resources the package depends on.
+Formulae can also include URLs of their dependencies.

 ## Problem

 Homebrew needs to download and unpack the resource from the specified location, but how to do it depends on the exact URL.
-For instance, downloading a tarball is not the same as downloading repository content from GitHub.
+For instance, some formulae require downloading archives with `curl`; some other require cloning repositories from version control systems such as Git or Mercurial.
 Some resources need to be unpacked, some don't.

-Homebrew is expected to figure out how to download the resource automatically, formulae authors should be allowed to explicitly specify the right way to download and unpack the resource.
+Homebrew is expected to figure out how to download the resource automatically, but formulae authors should be allowed to explicitly specify the right mechanism to download and unpack the resource.

 ## Overview